 2.4 Data analyses

-(R Core Team, 2021)(RStudio Team, 2022)Please see accompanying .Rmd scripts for code to run all of the proposed analyses.
+All analyses will be performed using R Statistical Software (R Core Team, 2021) and R Studio (RStudio Team, 2022).
+Please see accompanying .Rmd scripts for code to run all of the proposed analyses.

 2.4.1 Shared taste or interrater agreement

 We will measure interrater agreement (or shared taste) by computing the “mean-minus-one” (MM1) measure, a leave-one-out type of correlational agreement measure (Vessel et al., 2014, 2018).
 To compute MM1, a Pearson correlation is computed between a given participant’s liking ratings for the stimulus set and the average ratings of all other participants.
 This is done for all participants in the sample.
-The resulting individual correlations are then converted to z scores (Fisher’s r-to-z transform), averaged, and converted back into r scores (z-to-r transform) for easier interpretation.
+The resulting individual correlations are then converted to z scores (Fisher’s r-to-z transform), averaged, and converted back into an r score (z-to-r transform) for easier interpretation of the final MM1 measure.
 This method has been shown to result in less biased estimates than averaging raw correlations (Corey et al., 1998).

-Additionally, to allow for direct comparison with other studies, we will also report the more commonly used measures of absolute interrater agreement of: a) Intraclass Correlation Coefficients (ICC2 or single random raters, absolute values), using the ICC function in the psych R package (Revelle, 2021); and b) Krippendorff’s alpha (K), using the kripp.alpha function in the irr R package (Gamer et al., 2019).
-While we expect all of these measures to produce convergent results, we hope to contribute to methodological discussions about adequate agreement measures (Kramer et al., 2018; Martinez et al., 2020).

 2.4.2 Consistency of preferences for some singers (interstyle agreement)

-As outlined in our analysis plan, we propose to use Krippendorff’s alpha (K) to measure interstyle agreement, that is, to assess how consistent were preferences across the different styles of vocalization.
-Based on grand averages of liking ratings for each singer in each vocalization style, we will compute interstyle agreement using the kripp.boot function from the kripp.boot R package (Proutskova & Gruszczynski, 2023), which implements Krippendorff’s algorithm (Krippendorff, 2011) for bootstrapping the K coefficient and confidence intervals.
-In our framework, the 22 singers are the “subjects” and the five styles are the “raters”.
-We will specify a vector of probabilities (probs = c (.025, .975)) to obtain a 95% confidence interval, and 100 iterations.
-We will take the resulting mean value of all bootstrapped replicates.
-Note that in the simulations, this value was very similar to the output of the kripp.alpha function from the irr R package; and 10 or 100 iterations produced very similar results.
+As outlined in our analysis plan, we propose to use MM1 also to measure interstyle agreement, that is, to assess how consistent were average preferences for some singers across the different styles of vocalization.
+Based on grand averages of liking ratings for each singer in each vocalization style, we will compute interstyle agreement using the same code used to compute MM1 interrater agreement, but with the five styles as the “raters” who “judge” the 22 singers.
+That, is, a Pearson correlation will be computed between a given style’s (grand average) ratings of singers and the average of the (grand average) ratings of the four other styles; the same will be done for all styles; the resulting five individual correlations will be converted to z scores, averaged, and converted back into an r score, which will be our “interstyle MM1”, used to assess how much styles “agree” with each other.
+Interstyle agreement will be considered high if it is equl or superior to .8 (including it’s 95% confidence interval).